Business customers such as title companies, banks or lenders, credit bureaus or attorneys may find the information below helpful.

 - Click here for a sample of the rejection notice that will indicate the specific reason why a document could not be recorded.

-- The Bureau of Conveyances offers electronic recording or e-Recording services for selected types of Regular System documents.
+- The Bureau of Conveyances offers electronic recording or e-Recording services for both Regular System and Land Court documents.

-- Visit our e-Recording page for details regarding the types of documents that can be e-Recorded and the vendors who can provide those services.
+- Visit our e-Recording page for details regarding the approved vendors who can provide e-Recording services.